 Units of liquid and dry capacity mainly used in cooking and to give medicines at home.

-In the United States, a teaspoon is 1/3 of a tablespoon and is equal to 4.928 922 milliliters.
-A study several decades ago by the U.S. Bureau of Standards found that the typical silver teaspoon and measuring teaspoon held 1½ fluid drams (about 5.5 mL), not the 1 fluid dram (about 3.7 mL) often given in reference works.
+Earlier, and is equal to 4.928 922 milliliters.
+A study several decades ago by the U.S. Bureau of Standards study found that the typical silver teaspoon and measuring teaspoon held 1½ fluid drams (about 5.5 mL), not the 1 fluid dram (about 3.7 mL) often given in reference works.

 In a publication of 1975 that anticipated conversion to the metric system, the National Bureau of Standards said:

 There will be no need for much change in our recipes if the new metric recipes remain volumetric and if, as anticipated, the utensils retain approximately the same ratio as the customary cup (237 ml), teaspoon (4.9 ml), and tablespoon (14.7 ml) This is easily achieved by adopting a “metric cup” of 250 ml (¼ of a liter); a “metric teaspoon” of 5 ml, and a “metric tablespoon” of 15 ml.³